 Cole, Cook and Reading recorded by Wilson Pickett

-Never Been A Horse recorded by Petula Clarke
+Never Been A Horse That Couldn't Be Rode recorded by Petula Clarke

 Because of Dick Holler's contribution and influence on early rock n’ roll in southern Louisiana fronting bands and performing with legends such as Johnny Rivers, Jimmy Clanton, Mac Rebennack (Dr. John), Bobby Darin, Chuck Berry, Jerry Lee Lewis – Dick was inducted into the Louisiana Music Hall of Fame in 2007

 Nowadays Dick spends most of his time travelling the U.S. and Europe visiting friends.
-He's still very active in the music business; writing, producing and publishing songs with his two sons Reno and David Holler.
+He's still very active in the music business; writing, producing and publishing songs with his two sons Reno and David.
+His pubishing company, Stonehenge Music has been in the family since 1970.
+Dick owns all of his master recordings which he releases through his own record label 'Holler Music Group.'
 The beat goes on.